 Governments and public funding agencies recognize that engineering is a science, with the same status as chemistry, biology and physics.
-However, many engineering companies do not realize they are engaging in R&D activities on a daily basis.
-Typically, engineers encounter complex issues, evaluate various solutions, and solve problems through an iterative process.
+However, many engineering companies do not realize that they engage in R&D activities on a daily basis.
+Typically, engineers encounter complex problems, evaluate various solutions, and resolve these problems through an iterative process.
 There is funding available to support this process.

-- Creating new and innovative designs for various structures.
+- create new and innovative designs for various structures;

-- Collaboration and evaluation between consultants on means and methods for constructability.
+- collaboration and evaluation between consultants on the means and methods of constructability;